 How to Write the Major Proposal

-Before you go see the DUS, you should write a one-page major proposal in which you consider the following questions:
+As part of the application process for the major, you should write a one-page major proposal in which you consider the following questions:

 • How did you find out about anthropology and what motivated you to major in it?